sara-nl/oc-invitation/README.md

 Now you can activate it and start experimenting.
 For a full experience you should setup 2 instances between which you can send invitations and create federated shares.

 #### Contributing
+Please perform the following checks locally before pushing code to the repo.
+Github workflows will do these checks too:
-Please run `make php-codesniffer-errors` locally and fix the errors before pushing to the repo.
-The github build pipeline will run that too.<br>
+1. Run `make php-codesniffer-errors` and fix the errors before pushing to the repo.<br>
 For your convenience `make php-codesniffer-errors-fix` will take care of most errors.

-Integration tests will also run in the github pipeline when pushing code to the repo.
-You can (and should) run these tests locally also from within the `tests/docker` folder with the following command:
+2. Run the integrations tests from within the `tests/docker` folder with the following command:<br>

-`docker compose --verbose --progress=plain -f docker-compose-local.yaml run --build --entrypoint /bin/sh --rm integration-tests -- ./tmp/tests/tests.sh`
+`docker compose --verbose --progress=plain -f docker-compose-local.yaml run --build --entrypoint /bin/sh --rm integration-tests -- ./tmp/tests/tests.sh`<br>
 Check the outcome of the tests and fix any issues.

 #### CI/CD